primetree2/HealthAssist/README.md

 [![Vercel](https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white)](https://vercel.com/)
 [![Render](https://img.shields.io/badge/Render-46E3B7?style=for-the-badge&logo=render&logoColor=white)](https://render.com/)

-**HealthAssist** is a smart web app and your personal AI health companion.
+**HealthAssist** is a smart web app that is your personal AI health companion.
 It takes your symptoms, an optional blood report (PDF), and a few demographic details, then generates a structured health analysis and helpful advice using advanced LLMs (like Gemini or OpenAI models).
 ---

 ## 🎥 Demo